 London’s first emergence in the history books took place during the invasion of Romans in Britain, around 43 AD.
 The Romans constructed a crossing over the River Thames, somewhere near the present-day London Bridge.
-By the 3rd century AD it was the administrative and commercial centre of Roman Britain, and a substantial town where around 30,000 residents had lived.
-The need of Roman troops to cross the river ended in making many roads and the London Bridge.
+By the 3rd century AD, it was the administrative and commercial centre of Roman Britain and a substantial town where around 30,000 residents had lived.
+The need for Roman troops to cross the river ended in making many roads and the London Bridge.

 Just 18 years after the arrival of the Romans, Boudicca, queen of the Iceni tribe of present-day East Anglia, launched her revolt against the new rulers of Britain.
 The new trading centre of London was one of her key targets, and her soldiers levelled the growing city to the ground and killed thousands of the traders who had begun to settle there after realising that they could get their living from the trade.

-London continued its growth under the late Roman Empire, and at its peak the population probably numbered about 45,000.
-But, as the Roman Empire squeaked its way to a tottering old age, the troops defending London’s trade routes were recalled across the Channel, and the city went into a decline which lasted several centuries.
+London continued its growth under the late Roman Empire, and at its peak, the population probably numbered about 45,000.
+But, as the Roman Empire squeaked its way to a tottering old age, the troops defending London’s trade routes were recalled across the Channel, and the city went into a decline that lasted several centuries.